Abitibi-Consolidated: Abitibi

 Abitibi Pulp and Paper Co.
 Ltd. was founded in 1912 at Iroquois Falls, Ontario on the Abitibi River by Frank Harris Anson.
 The following February, the company name was changed to Abitibi Power and Paper Co.
 Ltd. to reflect the power generation business it created through the need to build a dam to generate electricity for its mill.
 The company expanded to other locations in Ontario where it also built dams and operated hydro electric power stations.
 Wherever the company built a mill, a new town sprang up around it and it even built radio stations such as CFCH in Iroquois Falls to serve these remote new communities.
 The company acquired other small lumber operations and grew to become a major force in the North American newsprint business but the Great Depression forced the company to file for bankruptcy protection on September 10, 1932.
 A Royal commission was held to enquire into the company's affairs, with its report issued in March 1941.
 It remained under the control of the Court-appointed Receiver until 1946, the longest such receivership in Canadian history.
-Emerging from bankruptcy, the company prospered in the post-World War II industrial boom and in 1965 changed its name to the Abitibi Paper Company Ltd. In 1974, Abitibi purchased a controlling interest in the Price Brothers & Company Limited which had extensive operations in the Province of Quebec and whose vast forestry business dated back to the William Price Company established in Quebec City in 1820.
-The merger of Abitibi and the Price Brothers made it the world's biggest newsprint producer.
+Emerging from bankruptcy, the company prospered in the post-World War II industrial boom and in 1965 changed its name to the Abitibi Paper Company Ltd. In 1974, Abitibi purchased a controlling interest in Price Brothers & Company Limited, which had extensive operations in Quebec and whose vast forestry business dated back to the William Price Company established in Quebec City in 1820.
+The merger of Abitibi and Price Brothers made it the world's biggest newsprint producer.
 In 1979, the corporate name was changed to Abitibi-Price Inc. and in 1981 it was taken over by Olympia and York Developments Ltd. In 1982, Abitibi-Price bought out the Hilroy companies, whose founder, Roy Hill, had been a member of the Abitibi board of directors and had died in 1978.
 With the purchase of Hilroy, Abitibi-Price became the premiere vertically-integrated supplier of office stationery in the Canadian market.
 The collapse of Olympia and York in 1992 resulted in the consortium of banks being forced to take control of Abitibi-Price Inc. for a short time until they sold it through a public share issue in 1994.
 The share issue also entailed the divestment and sale of Hilroy to the Mead Corporation.